The US Constitution ... a daunting task. Maybe you only have five minutes a day, the time it takes to read an email. That may be all you need.

 video and it has helped me solidify an issue with [City Hall].
 Keep up the good work."
 Tami Blauser (Oregon)

 "Good email!!
 Damn you know your stuff!"
 Art Stein (Los Angeles)

-Sign up for your DAILY EMAIL here
+Sign up for your OCCASIONAL EMAIL here

 We started as a local Study Group lead by John Chambers, who has been teaching the founding documents to neighborhood groups since 1991.